 • Private practice

 Vocational rehab counselors have earned their master's degrees.
-They are also certified by the Board for Rehabilitation Certification.
+They may need to pass an exam to be licensed in the state they practice or to be certified, or both.
 Many are also educated as psychologists.

 Find a doctor or make an appointment: 866.867.3627